 Disneyland Tickets

 The best place to get Disneyland tickets is through Get Away Today.
 They sell park tickets as well as hotel packages that include tickets.
-You can also find discount Disney gift cards that can help off-set the cost of a Disneyland vacation.
+You can also find discount Disney gift cards that can help offset the cost of a Disneyland vacation.

 There are a few different Disneyland ticket options.
-You can do tickets for one park per day.
+You can get tickets for one park per day.
 This is the cheapest option but it limits you to visiting just Disneyland or Disney California Adventure in one day.

 There are also Park Hopper tickets that allow you to switch parks at 2 pm each day (and then go back and forth as much as you like).